Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

 Additionally, the fresh ``processed`` folder contains the output spectrograms and NPZ matrices, along with the ``full_analysis.json`` serialized :class:`osekit.core.spectro_dataset.SpectroDataset`.

-Recovering a ``Dataset``
+Recovering a ``Project``
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The ``dataset.json`` file in the root dataset folder can be used to deserialize a :class:`osekit.public.dataset.Dataset` object thanks to the :meth:`osekit.public.dataset.Dataset.from_json` method:
+The ``dataset.json`` file in the root project folder can be used to deserialize a :class:`osekit.public.project.Project` object thanks to the :meth:`osekit.public.project.Project.from_json` method:

 .. code-block:: python

     from pathlib import Path
-    from osekit.public.dataset import Dataset
+    from osekit.public.project import Project

     json_file = Path(r"../dataset.json")
-    dataset = Dataset.from_json(json_file) # That's it!
+    project = Project.from_json(json_file) # That's it!

-Resetting a ``Dataset``
+Resetting a ``Project``
 ^^^^^^^^^^^^^^^^^^^^^^^

 .. warning::

     Calling this method is irreversible

-The :meth:`osekit.public.dataset.Dataset.reset` method **resets the dataset's folder** to its initial state.
+The :meth:`osekit.public.project.Project.reset` method **resets the project's folder** to its initial state.
-All exported analyses ans json files will be removed, and the folder will be back to its state :ref:`before building the dataset <build>`.
+All exported analyses ans json files will be removed, and the folder will be back to its state :ref:`before building the project <build>`.